|This is my contribution to ABC Wednesday and for Round Ten I am focusing on people from the past, some famous, others less so.|

 Yeaworth died in a car crash in Amman, Jordan, in 2004 while involved in building the theme park, the Jordanian Experience at the Aquaba Gateway.

-For those who may have missed The Blob, below is part one from YouTube, including Burt Bacharach’s theme tune.
+For those who may have missed The Blob, below is part one from YouTube, sadly not including Burt Bacharach’s theme tune.